Pacific Hyperbarics

 Upper respiratory infections and chronic sinusitis make it difficult for the patient to clear his/her ears.
 Often decongestants are used to open the sinuses.

-HBO treatment is absolutely contraindicated for patients with pneumothorax, or collapse lung, and caution is used with HBO treatment if a patient has a history of spontaneous pneumothorax.
+HBO treatment is absolutely contraindicated for patients with pneumothorax, or collapsed lung, and caution is used with HBO treatment if a patient has a history of spontaneous pneumothorax.

 HBO is not recommended for patients who have active cancerous conditions on certain chemotherapy agents.